-A type of leather which is dyed a darker color over an existing lighter color to create a contrasting, rubbed-off, and articifially-aged appearance.
-This is also refered to to distressed leather.
+A type of leather which is dyed a darker color over an existing lighter color to create a contrasting, rubbed-off, and artificially-aged appearance.
+This is also referred to to distressed leather.

 The APMA stands for the American Podiatric Medical Association.
 It is comprised of America's Premier Foot & Ankle Physicians.
 The seal was created to inform both physicians and consumers about products whose quality, safety and effectiveness allow for normal foot function and promote good health.

 The high, curved part of the sole of the foot, located between the ball of the foot and the heel.
 This term can also refer to the raised area of the insole of the shoe, which is meant to pad and provide support for the arch of the foot.

 A bottom hem that is longer on one side and shorter on the other.

 Athletic-inspired, trendy footwear meant for casual, urban wear.

 Athletic footwear meant for performance of a specific sport.
 Basketball, crosstraining, golf, hiking, running, tennis and walking are some examples.